 Text File with Numbers

-Export, Main Plot and choosing .txt or .dat as the file type, or
+file and choosing .txt or .dat as the file type, or copying and

-curves as a simple list of x,y points, one pair on each
+with curves as a simple list of x,y points, one pair on each

 line.
-If there is more than one curve in the plot (a simulation and overlay for
+If there is more than one curve in the plot (a simulation

-example) a blank line separates each curve.
+the file, with a blank line separating the curve.
 These files

-should be easily readable by spreadsheets or scientific plotting programs.
-Notes:
+should be easily readable by spreadsheets or scientific plotting

-not necessarily the same, particularly if both a
+axis points are not necessarily the same, particularly if both a

 - Plotted points and measuring lines are also included in the